cloudfoundry/csb-brokerpak-aws/terraform/s3/bind/analysis.md

 }
 ```

-**Unfortunately, the solution is not working as expected.** An `AccessDenied` error is returned when trying to access
+**Unfortunately, the solution is not working as expected.** An `AccessDenied` error occurs when attempting to access
 from:

-- Local machine (outside the VPC)
+- A local machine (outside the VPC)
-- EC2 instance (inside the VPC)
+- An EC2 instance (inside the VPC)
-- Lambda function (inside the VPC)
+- A Lambda function (inside the VPC)

-Before passing to the next step in our analysis, let's explain some concepts focusing on the interaction between AWS
+Before we proceed to the next step in our analysis, let's clarify some key concepts.
+This discussion will focus on the
-services, VPC endpoints, and S3, along with the benefits of using endpoints:
+interaction between AWS services, VPC endpoints, and S3, and will highlight the benefits of using these endpoints:

-#### Endpoints
+##### Endpoints

 - **Endpoint Services**
     - Created by service providers (E.g: S3) to make services available in a specific AWS **Region** (within AWS